 The T100 exhibition captures the spirit of the festival and the people and places who have taken part along the routes over the first five years.
 Some of the exhibition information can be explored on these web pages, but there is so much more to see in real life, such as the beautiful handmade journals, the gorgeous silk flags, the printed tablecloths, the maps and recipes created and collected as the festival has grown.

-The exhibition is available for hire, please see our Shop for more information.
+The exhibition is available for hire, please email us on hello@t100festival.co.uk to enquire.

 Click the below buttons to find out more about each T100 festival year.